wlonk/arcadia/rules/starting_the_game.rst

 two characters feel about each other and Mr. Grosvenor.

 You see the pattern?
-It's two characters with a relationship to a third, in a situation intended to force some reaction to that relationship.
+It's two characters with a relationship to a third, in a situation that will force a reaction.